jed/fab/README.md

 (fab) for the browser: an early alpha
 =====================================

-well, it's been a long time coming, but i've finally started making progress on the browser version of (fab). *keep in mind that it's just a prototype right now*, without (fab)'s hallmark syntactic sugar. but the core functionality is there. launch `demo.html` in your browser to see what's possible now, or try it [here](http://s3.amazonaws.com/fabdemo/demo.html).
+well, it's been a long time coming, but i've finally started making progress on the browser version of (fab). *keep in mind that it's just a prototype right now*, but the core functionality is there. launch `demo.html` in your browser to see what's possible now, or try it [here](http://s3.amazonaws.com/fabdemo/demo.html).

 ## the (fab) approach to browser apps